No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 Not only should you ask for these certifications, but you should also independently verify their authenticity.
 In some cases, suppliers have been known to falsify certificates to attract business.
 A quick verification process can save you a lot of trouble in the long run.
 Moreover, consider doing an initial pilot run to gauge the supplier’s capability and reliability before committing to a full-scale operation.

-2. Use Quality Assurance Checklists
+2. Use Quality Assurance in China Checklists

 Crafting a thorough checklist is an essential step, and resources like this guide on creating checklists can offer valuable insights.
 It should be a living document that both parties understand and agree upon.
 This list can serve as the blueprint for product expectations, detailing measurements, tolerances, material types, and industry-specific requirements.